The Hamilton Mixtape: Notes

-Public announcements
+Hamildrops

 In a tweet posted about a month before the Mixtape's release, Lin-Manuel Miranda implied that the album released on December 2 would only be the first volume, hinting at a Vol 2 to be released later.
 However, about a year later, Miranda admitted he was having trouble compiling a second album that satisfied him as much as the first mixtape, and cancelled the second volume, announcing that instead he would be releasing 13 tracks, once a month, over the following year.
 He referred to these releases as "Hamildrops."

 Ben Franklin's Song

 On December 14, 2017, the same day as announcing the Hamildrops, Miranda announced that the first release would be "Ben Franklin's Song" by The Decemberists.
 The song's lyrics are taken from lyrics to an unused Hamilton song that Miranda had written with the band in mind.
 The finished track had lyrics written by Miranda and music written by Decemberists frontman Colin Meloy.
 The song was released the following day, and was received warmly by fans and historians alike.

 "Ben Franklin's Song" peaked at number 15 on the US Hot Rock Songs chart.